Volunteering

 Estimated Time Commitment: Shortlisting

-The number of entries given to a ‘shortlister’ to read is flexible.
-The time commitment could go from 30 minutes to around 3 or 4 hours.
+The number of entries given to a ‘shortlister’ to read is also flexible, though we generally ask readers to commit to at least 10 pieces (around 3-4 hours).
 The length of the piece depends on the genre and age category, but the maximum word count for a piece is 1,500 words.

-Shortlisting will take place between the 6th – 27th May 2024.
+Shortlisting will take place between the 14th April-23rd May.
 Volunteers will need to be able to commit to a number of hours within this period to be eligible to take part.

 Becoming an Orwell Youth Prize Volunteer